KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 Before the <span className="label-role attester">Attester</span> can issue attestations, they need to decide which CType they support.
 A traffic authority will only issue driver's licenses (=> CType for drivers license) and not trade register excerpts.
-Since CTypes enable interoperability between attesters, it is highly recommended to use existing CTypes instead of creating new ones.
+Since CTypes enable interoperability between Attesters, it is highly recommended to use existing CTypes instead of creating new ones.
 But in this workshop, we create our own CType.

 :::info CType